 After more than three years of research, Kati Huirapa Runanga and TRONT have developed three fragrances from Taramea that we are taking into the retail market to test response from customers.
 This is a pilot project and depending on it’s success we aim to develop a sustainable business to reinvigorate and share the Ngāi Tahu cultural practice of perfume-making with the world while retaining cultural authenticity for Ngāi Tahu.

-The three fragrances - Taramea & Wood, Taramea & Water and Taramea & Herb, are available for purchase at an introductory price of $20.00 per bottle (or $60 for the set), from the Runaka Office in Karitane.
+The three fragrances - Taramea & Wood, Taramea & Water and Taramea & Herb, are available for purchase at the price of $32.00 per bottle (or $96 for the set), from the Runaka Office in Karitane.
 Please call Justine at 03 465 7300 for more information, or call into the office to try them.